A microscopic Kondo lattice model for the heavy fermion antiferromagnet CeIn$_3$: Abstract

-\textbf{ This supplementary information contains details on the theoretical and experimental methods of our study.
+This supplementary information contains details on the theoretical and experimental methods of our study.
 First, we provide the details for our electronic structure calculations for CeIn$_3$ performed via density functional theory alongside details for our tight-binding model.
 Subsequently, we elaborate on the multi-orbital periodic Anderson model, which is the starting point for our microscopic model, and show how we derive the effective low-energy Hamiltonians.
 In the second part we provide details on the experiments.
 The experimental methods part starts with an account on the sample preparation and quality.
 After a description of the instrumental setup used for the inelastic neutron scattering experiments, we discuss the data analysis used to determine the dispersion of magnetic excitations.
-Finally, the experimentally determined magnon dispersion for CeIn$_3$ is compared with the results from the microscopic model.}
+Subsequently, the experimentally determined magnon dispersion for CeIn$_3$ is compared with the results from the microscopic model.
+Finally, the electronic band structure obtained via density functional theory is compared to electronic band structure of CeIn$_3$ obtained via angle-resolved photo emission spectroscopy (ARPES) experiments.